Blog

 Perhaps construction could adopt a similar approach to reduce defects and facilities that are not fit for purpose but making the builder accountable for through life maintenance for 10 years?

-3. We want to minimise risk
+3. We want to mitigate risk.

 Rather, in software development we progress in an agile manner iterating over small problems and risks as they occur.
 We progress only as much work to keep the risks low while delivering meaningful value for the client.
 We aren’t sure exactly when we will finish or how much it will cost, but we know it will be roughly in a given range.